fartman906/fartengine/README.md

 # fartengine
-A terrible C# console game engine that somehow works
+A mediocre C# "game engine" that works in the console